yamachang/yamachang.github.io/_news/announcement_2.md

 related_posts: false
 ---

-:computer: Moved my personal website from Hugo to Jekyll!
+:house: Moved and rebuilt my personal website from Hugo to Jekyll!